adrianton3/adrianton3.github.io/src/differential-growth/differential-growth.md

 ## More graphics

-I started to fiddle with the graphics - I chose to try out a less flat look.
-One of my gripes with the experiment is that when two unrelated joints are too close, they tend to look as if they're merging.
+Next, I started to fiddle with the graphics - I chose to try out a less flat look.
+One of my gripes with the experiment at this stage was that when two unrelated joints are too close, they tend to look as if they're merging.
 To make the gap between joints more visible, I added ambient occlusion as a filter.
 In the same filter I also added basic lighting.
 The normals to the surface can be calculated the same way AO was calculated - by